 What started as a skiing weekend more than 40 years ago has now grown into a week-long event with more than 750 participants.
 Today GFL includes skiing, snowboard and cross country races, as well as spectacular accompanying events, including an opening ceremony, a theme party and a prize giving ceremony with gala dinner at the end of the week.

-Since 2012 the GFL Spirit Award honours the socially most commited team of the Golden Flight Level.
+Since 2012 the GFL Spirit Award honours the socially most committed team of the Golden Flight Level.
 The winning team gets to take home the challenge cup and to hold it for one year.
 See below who won the cup in which year.